cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 python test/plotTestStatCLs.py --input mygrid.root --poi r --val all --mass MASS
 ```

 The resulting output file will contain a canvas showing the distribution of the test statistic background only and signal+background hypothesis at each value of **r**.
 Use `--help` to see more options for this script.

+!!! info
-Click on the examples below to see what a typical output of this plotting tool will look like.
+    If you used the TEV or LEP style test statistic (using the commands as described above), then you should include the option `--doublesided`, which will also take care of defining the correct integrals for $p_{\mu}$ and $p_{b}$.
+Click on the examples below to see what a typical output of this plotting tool will look like when using the LHC test statistic, or TEV test statistic.

 <details>
 <summary><b>qLHC test stat example</b></summary>